catdevpete/Gloveone-Unity-Leap/README.md

 For now, the example script just simply vibrates the relevant fingertip when the collider on them hits another collider.

+Note: I'm not sure if the project is properly configured or not, but please ensure that the .NET target is at least .NET 4.5

 Pre-requisite:
 - Unity 2018 (specifically 2018.1.9f1) or above
 - ND Suite (Link as of 30/08/2018: https://www.neurodigital.es/developer/)